 B.E., Electrical and Electronics Engineering.
 National Institute of Technology (formerly Regional Engineering College), Srinagar, India.
 1984

 Tenured Associate Professor, Department of Communication, Wayne State University.
-2008-present
+2008-2022

 -Director of Graduate Studies, Department of Communication.
 2010-2016